codexisbestex/intro-to-code-study-guides/git/git-basic-commands.md

 ### Basic snapshotting

-1. What is 'snapshotting' in the context of git?
+What is 'snapshotting' in the context of git?

 #### `git add`

-What can `git add` be used to do
+What can `git add` be used to do?

 ##### Using `git add`: